RCH98/Time-Series-ARIMA-/README.md

 4. **Generated Plots**
    - Time series plots of the original data, differenced data, ACF/PACF plots, and forecast vs. actual cost comparisons.
-   - PNG outputs typically named according to the ARIMA parameters used.

 ## Getting Started

 1. **Clone the Repository**